Euphredes/Greanleaf/README.txt

 relations.

 XVI.
-negate the rest as passage to her.
+Negate the rest as passage to her.

 XVII.
-attitude starts at the destination. it's only a matter of physical demonstration to get my body there.
+Attitude starts at the destination. it's only a matter of physical demonstration to get my body there.